 Is There Gravity In Water?
 How does Buoyancy work underwater?

 One of the best things about being in the water is the feeling of weightlessness you can get.
 There is something freeing about floating suspended perfectly in the water.
-This feeling is quickly erased by reality when you are forced to either climb out of the pool or back onto the boat.
+This feeling immediately vanishes when you either climb out of the pool or back onto the boat.

 With each step you take out of the water you can feel your body become heavier and heavier.
 Which raises the question, what happens to gravity when you’re in the water?
 Why can you float weightlessly in the water only to be weighed down each step you get above the surface?

 How is Gravity Different Under Water?

 This question would probably make any physicist super excited to explain the details.
 It gets a little complicated, but the gravity on Earth is affected by a few things.
-Mainly the density of the stuff that is around the Earth and the shape of Earth.
+Mainly the density of the stuff around the Earth and the shape of Earth.

 If Earth were a perfect sphere where all the matter was the same, it would all have the same gravitational pull.
 Since it’s more like a weird egg that bulges at the equator and is flatter at the poles, Earth’s gravity varies.
 The difference in gravity depending on where you are, and how high or low you are is about 0.7%, which isn’t much.

-Gravity under water is going to be slightly different depending on which body of water you are in, and where on the globe you are in.
-The force of gravity under water exploring the Arctic caves is going to be different than Caribbean Sea gravity.
-The difference in the gravitational force is so small you probably aren’t going to notice the difference in its effects in the various bodies of water.
+Gravity under water will be slightly different depending on which body of water you are in, and where on the globe you are in.
+The force of gravity under water exploring the Arctic caves will differ from Caribbean Sea gravity.
+The difference in the gravitational force is so small you probably will not notice the difference in its effects in the various bodies of water.